Electrical & Computer Engr (ECE)

 Cross-listed with CS 551

-Principles and alternatives in instruction set design; processor implementation techniques, pipelining, parallel processors, memory hierarchy, and input/output; measurement of performance and cost/performance trade-off.
+JPrinciples and alternatives in instruction set design; processor implementation techniques, pipelining, parallel processors, memory hierarchy, and input/output; measurement of performance and cost/performance trade-off.
 Additional work required for graduate credit.
+Typically Offered: Fall.

 ECE 544 Supervisory Control and Critical Infrastructure Systems (3 credits)